marvinkarhan/chess-engine/README.md

 ## History

-This Chess engine was started as a small Project in a University class.
-Later a NNUE Evaluation was added as Part of a Bachelorthesis.
-The engine was called NoPy++ because the project started out as a pyhton engine, but quickly transitioned to C++ for obvious reasons.
+This Chess engine was started as a small project in an university class.
+Later a NNUE Evaluation was added as part of a bachelor thesis.
+The engine was called NoPy++ because the project started out as a Python engine, but quickly transitioned to C++ for obvious reasons.
 We're currently still looking for a new name.

 ## Frontend

-Provides a user interface for the WebAssambly chess engine comunication over UCI.
+Provides a user interface for the WebAssembly chess engine, communication over UCI.

 ## Backend